google/VoltAir/doc/src/main/Main.md

   * **Camera**:

-    The Camera controls how everything below it is rendered.
+    The [Camera][] controls how everything below it is rendered.
 Its `lookAt` property determines where the camera points, and its `fov` property controls the zoom level.
-The Camera is able to deal with different aspect ratios as well as manage the parallax system which causes objects in different depth layers to move at different speeds, thereby creating the illusion of depth.
-The camera also contains a logic for following one or more player characters in the level
+The [Camera][] is able to deal with different aspect ratios as well as manage the parallax system which causes objects in different depth layers to move at different speeds, thereby creating the illusion of depth.
+    The [Camera][] also contains a logic for following one or more player characters in the level

   * **Level**:

-    The Level is the representation of a single level during gameplay.
+    The [Level][] is the representation of a single level during gameplay.
 It is the part that is dynamically loaded and unloaded as the player advances from one level to the next.

   * **Loader**:

-    The Loader is used to asynchronously load levels into the scene graph since calls to `QQmlComponent::create()` blocked the UI and rendering thread, making the game become unresponsive during loads.
-For more information, see our [workarounds section below](#23).
+    The `Loader` is used to asynchronously load levels into the scene graph since calls to `QQmlComponent::create()` blocked the UI and rendering thread, making the game become unresponsive during loads.
+For more information, see our [workarounds section below](#24).

   * **Actor**:

-    Perhaps the most important item class we defined for VoltAir is the Actor.
+    Perhaps the most important item class we defined for VoltAir is the [Actor][].
 It is the basic character unit for our game.
-The Actor is a QQuickItem that holds onto the smaller building blocks of the game scene.
-Each Actor has at least three classes of children:
+The [Actor][] is a `QQuickItem` that holds onto the smaller building blocks of the game scene.
+Each [Actor][] has at least three classes of children:
-      * Graphics, which are responsible for drawing
+      * [Graphic][]s, which are responsible for drawing
-      * Body, which is the physical representation of the actor
+      * [Body][], which is the physical representation of the actor
-      * Logics, which are responsible for computation that is not performed by the physics
+      * [Logic][]s, which are responsible for computation that is not performed by the physics

   * **InputArea**: